Tributes pour in for Swiss pop music pioneer

 The singer, who founded the first rock band (Rumpelstilz) to sing in dialect, died from lung cancer at his home in Oberhofen on lake Thun.

-Rumpelstitz rocketed to the top of the charts with their song, “Kiosk”.
+Rumpelstilz rocketed to the top of the charts with their song, “Kiosk”.
 Hofer went on to form the Schmetterband, which also scored a huge chart success with “Alperose” in 1985.
 In 2008, the song was voted the biggest Swiss hit of all time.

 Hofer had a turbulent relationship with his father, who once had him arrested to stop him performing.
 The singer also spent time in prison after stealing instruments from fellow musicians.